 The Apple iPad is the best tablet you can buy, and finding the right one for you is easy as Apple has an extensive range at a variety of different prices.
 Typing on the touchscreen is surprisingly fluid and natural, but there’s nothing like a physical keyboard for getting work done quickly and efficiently.
 We know from experience, having typed than 7,000 words on the iPad Pro 2020 and during our review.

 But which iPad keyboard should you buy?
-Our recommendations take into account budget and which iPad model you may own, to help smooth the transition between relaxing with Netflix on your iPad, to furiously working on a Word document seated at your desk.
-Finally, take a look at the end of the article for information on keyboards that aren’t part of a case, or directly related to the iPad.
+Our recommendations take into account budget and which iPad model you may own, to help smooth the transition between relaxing with Netflix to furiously working on a Word document seated at your desk.
+Stick around to the end of the article for information on alternative keyboards that aren’t part of a case, or directly related to the iPad.

 Best iPad keyboards at a glance

 - Best iPad Pro and iPad Air (4th-gen) keyboard: Apple Magic Keyboard

-- Best keyboard for the 7.9-inch iPad Mini:
+- Best keyboard for the iPad Mini: Zagg Rugged Book

-Why you should buy this: It provides a superb typing experience, a trackpad, sturdy construction, and a pass-through USB Type-C port.
+Why you should buy this: It provides a superb typing experience, a trackpad, sturdy construction, and a pass-through USB-C port.

-Who it’s for: Anyone with a 2018 or 2020 iPad Pro, 11-inch or 12.9-inch, who wants to turn the tablet into a very effective laptop alternative.
+Who it’s for: Anyone with a 2018 or 2020 iPad Pro in either size, or the 4th-generation iPad Air, who wants to turn the tablet into a very effective laptop alternative.

 Why we picked the Apple Magic Keyboard:

 The Magic Keyboard is the very best keyboard case we’ve used for the Apple iPad.
-Yes, it’s only compatible with the Apple iPad Pro 2018 and 2020, but Apple then made the 4th-generation iPad Air compatible with it too.
-That’s great news, as these represent the pinnacle of Apple’s iPad range, we’d recommend them over other models if you’re serious about using your iPad as a laptop alternative.
+When it launched it was only compatible with the Apple iPad Pro 2018 and 2020, but Apple then made the 4th-generation iPad Air compatible with it too.
+That’s great news, as these represent the pinnacle of Apple’s iPad range.

-The angle of the iPad Pro’s screen can be adjusted easily, and the floating design looks fantastic, while the strong magnets ensure the tablet won’t accidentally come lose.
-The case has a USB Type-C connector on the side which can be used to charge the iPad Pro, while leaving the tablet’s USB Type-C port free for a USB hub or other accessory.
+The angle of the iPad Pro’s screen can be adjusted easily, and the floating design looks fantastic, while the strong magnets ensure the tablet won’t accidentally come close.
+The case has a USB-C connector on the side which can be used to charge the iPad Pro, while leaving the tablet’s USB-C port free for a USB hub or other accessory.
 Around 10 months into ownership and with daily use, the Magic Keyboard still looks and operates the same as it did on day one, indicating the high purchase price does translate into quality and durability.
 This is one accessory that will really last.

 is expensive.
 The 11-inch version costs $300 and the 12.9-inch $350; but if you want to work on your iPad in any serious way, it’s a great investment.
 If you buy the 10.9-inch 4th-generation iPad Air, you should purchase the 11-inch Magic Keyboard.

 Who it’s for: If you want to spend a little less on your iPad keyboard, but still want a cohesive and attractive design, and a trackpad.